-Skip the single use coffee cup and coffee cup sleeve by making your own reusable sleeve out of a feed sack (lord knows we have a bunch of those kicking around here).
-In our quest to cut down on single use plastics, and single use everything, I’ve created a simple coffee cup sleeve template and tutorial.
+Skip the single-use coffee cup and coffee cup sleeve by making your own DIY coffee sleeve out of a feed bag (lord knows we have a bunch of those kicking around here) to use with your reusable travel mug.

-Since most of the feed we use at the farm is packaged in the poly bags, I am always trying to think of what to make from the empty sacks.
+Since most of the feed we use at the farm is packaged in poly bags, I am always trying to think of what to make from the empty feed bags.
 All that reusable material has to be good for something, right?
 There are not enough hours in the day for me to upcycle every used feed bag here, but there are a couple of uses that you might consider.

 If you haven’t seen the feed bag totes, the directions can be found on The Happiest Camper Homestead.

-Other uses for Feed Bags
+Other Uses for Upcycling Feed Bags

 - Make recycling bins.
 Use one sack to collect baling twine, another for scrap metals, one for beverage cans to be recycled, etc.